What are the warning symptoms and signs of depression?

 Furthermore, your friends or loved ones might not be depressed after all.
 They might just want some time alone to resolve their own issues or maybe you all have drifted apart from each other.
 You’ll have to investigate a little further to understand why they want to be alone.

-2. There are some major changes in the person’s life.
+2. There are some major changes in a person’s life.

 They might pretend or think that they are okay.